A1Asriel/a1asriel.github.io/_posts/2023-03-09-asrielbot-future.md

 ## Current state of AsrielBot

 Right now I'm working on the internal structure of Anastellos Engine, which will help me to concentrate more on the actual programming, rather than bothering with other minor things.[^anastellos-commits] Some of the userspace features are also being worked on, and the next update will probably be the most feature-rich one so far.
-Even simple bug fixes make the experince much more smooth, so the difference is quite big.
+Even simple bug fixes make the experience much more smooth, so the difference is quite big.

 I'd say the update is 70% (Anastellos part) / 25% (AsrielBot part) ready, but I can't give you the approximate date of it being 100% ready yet.
 The university life is too overwhelming by itself, so it's sometimes hard to find some time to work on the bot.
 But stay tuned, and I will let you know when the update is out!